lauraskelton/secrethandshake/README.md

 This will return a JSON response that contains, among other things, the parameters `access_token` and `refresh_token`.
 There are other parameters, but these two are the most important for signing your API calls.

 Save the `access_token` and `refresh_token` values somewhere persistent that you will be able to reuse for that user when your app launches in the future.
-In iOS, the User Defaults is a good place to store them.
+In iOS, `NSUserDefaults` is a good place to store them.

 Using the Access Token
 ------